Seeking Justice for Families Following Medical Malpractice Injuries

-Perhaps no area of law has come under attack as much as Medical Negligence claims.
-Our medical malpractice attorneys in Bartow, FL, are here to help you and your family collect compensation for your damages, including medical bills, both past and future, rehabilitation, and lost wages.
+Perhaps no area of law has come under attack as much as medical negligence claims.
+Thomas C. Saunders and K.C.
+Bouchillon are medical malpractice attorneys in Bartow, FL, who have represented victims and their families for over 30 years.
+We are determined to help you collect the compensation you deserve to cover past and future medical bills, rehabilitation, and lost wages.

-There is a very short statute of limitations for medical negligence cases which, in most cases, does not exceed two years unless extended or some other specific exception is deemed applicable.
-We, therefore, encourage immediate review of your claim to provide sufficient time to examine the matter in fine detail with our highly qualified reviewing nurses, physicians and attorneys.
+There is a very short statute of limitations for medical negligence cases which, in most cases, does not exceed two years unless extended or some other exception is deemed applicable.
+We encourage immediate review of your claim to provide sufficient time to examine the matter in fine detail alongside our reviewing nurses, physicians, and attorneys.

-These cases are handled on a contingency fee basis where the total costs are advanced by Saunders Law Group, and there is no fee or recovery of costs unless our medical malpractice lawyers prevail.
+Our attorneys know the intricacies of medical negligence law.
+We keep studious pace with the ever-changing legislative requirements for prosecuting these serious matters and take a personal interest in the impact each case has on our clients.
+Cases are handled on a contingency basis where the total costs are advanced by Saunders Law Group.
+There is no fee or recovery of costs unless our medical malpractice lawyers prevail.

 Proving medical malpractice requires demonstrating that the health care provider acted negligently.
 To prove negligence, the claimant must show: duty, breach, causation, and damages.
-These basic elements are the same ones that must be shown in any personal injury case, with one catch: statutory strictures make proving medical malpractice cases more difficult than the standard personal injury case.
-Chapter 766, Florida Statutes, is the statute that governs medical malpractice matters.
-Florida Stat. sec.
-766.102 specifically discusses the proving of medical negligence.
+These basic elements must also be established in any personal injury case, with one catch: statutory strictures make proving medical malpractice cases more difficult than the standard personal injury case.
+Chapter 766, Florida Statutes, is the statute that governs medical malpractice matters and section 766.102 delineates the circumstances under which you can prove medical negligence.

-As with other negligence cases, however, these elements must be proven by the greater weight of the evidence (meaning evidence that is more convincing compared to the other side’s evidence).
-“More convincing” means that a Judge or jury needs to be convinced by 51% that the Plaintiff’s evidence is more persuasive.
+As with other negligence cases, these elements must be proven by the greater weight of the evidence (meaning evidence that is more convincing compared to the other side’s evidence).
+“More convincing” means that a judge or jury needs to be convinced by 51 percent that the plaintiff’s evidence is more persuasive.

-To prove the standard of care, in most all instances the Plaintiff must call an expert witness to testify.
 Florida Stat. sec.
-766.102 requires that any expert testimony concerning the prevailing professional standard of care be from a health care provider who holds an active and valid license and completely reviews the pertinent medical records and meets other specific criteria.
+766.102 requires that any expert testimony concerning the prevailing professional standard of care be from a health care provider who holds an active and valid license, completely reviews the pertinent medical records, and meets other specific criteria.
 There are additional strictures for expert testimony from a specialist against or on behalf of a physician who is also a specialist, or from a general practitioner against or on behalf of a physician who is also a general practitioner, and for testimony from a physician who is one other than a specialist or general practitioner.
 Additionally, the attorney who proffers a person as an expert witness must certify that the witness has never been found guilty of fraud or perjury.

 Did the health care professional’s breach of the standard of care cause or contribute to some harm to the patient?
 Again, in most cases, proof of causation requires expert testimony.
 A physician who meets the specifications of the medical negligence statute must testify that the plaintiff’s injuries probably would not have occurred if the physician had followed proper medical practices.
 Additionally, the Defendant health care provider should have reasonably foreseen this result or a similar result.

 Damages mean that, as a result of all of the doctor’s decisions above, the plaintiff actually suffered some harm.
-Many times, damages as a result of the doctor’s decisions are easy to ascertain as they are readily apparent; other times, they take years to manifest and may be more difficult to prove.
+Many times, damages as a result of the doctor’s decisions are easy to ascertain as they are readily apparent.
+Other times, they can take years to manifest and may be more difficult to prove.

-Please keep in mind Florida has a two-year statute of limitations on medical malpractice cases.
+It is important to remember that Florida has a two-year statute of limitations for medical malpractice cases.
 If you are a victim of medical malpractice, it is important to act quickly to resolve your claim.
-Please call the attorneys at Saunders Law to discuss your case and determine whether you are entitled to any compensation.
+Please call the attorneys at Saunders Law Group at (863) 533-6200, or contact us online to discuss your case and determine whether you are entitled to compensation.

 You can trust your family, business, or personal injury case to our compassionate but objective attorneys.Saunders Law Group